Should You Pay for the Honeymoon with a Credit Card?

 If you’re going to spend the money anyway, why not reap some rewards?
 Many credit cards, especially travel credit cards, give you bonus points for every dollar you spend.
 These points can be redeemed for cash or travel-related purchases.

 Sometimes you just don't have a choice.
 Certain services, such as car rentals, require a credit card.
-Even in the event that these types of services allow you to use a debit card or pay with cash, they often tack on a higher rate, a large deposit, or additional insurance to go with it.
+Even if these types of services allow you to use a debit card or pay with cash, they often tack on a higher rate, a large deposit, or additional insurance to go with it.

 Since this is a time that's all about building a new life with your spouse, why not work on building your credit together as well?
 As you think about the next steps you might take together, such as purchasing a home, you should also be thinking about building credit and improving your credit score.